schell/mogwai/README.md

 writing any javascript is easy enough.

 ### performance
 `mogwai` is snappy!
-Here is a very handwavey and sketchy todomvc benchmark:
+Here is some very handwavey and sketchy todomvc benchmarketing:

 ![mogwai performance benchmarking](img/perf.png)